 Civitavecchias old city walls

-Another attraction of Civitavecchia is the old city wall, reinforced with battlements.
+Another sight of Civitavecchia is the old city wall with battlements.
 It runs along the historic waterfront.
-A remarkable sight is that Vanvitelli Fountain.
-Pope Benedict XIV commissioned the well made of travertine.
+A notable sight is the Fontana del Vanvitelli.
+Pope Benedict XIV commissioned the travertine fountain.
 The defining detail of the fountain is the faun spouting water.

 San Francesco d'Assisi Cathedral